-Austin Lefevre owns a company that installs and maintains high end aquariums.
-He also works closely with a local aquaculture facility propagating corals.
+Austin Lefevre installs and maintains upscale aquariums and works closely with a local aquaculture facility propagating corals.
 Austin has been in the aquarium industry since 2003, working with marine fish and invertebrates, along with freshwater fish, plants and invertebrates.
 He's been an avid SCUBA diver since the age of 12 and consistently seeks new aquatic adventures.

 I grew up in Michigan, hunting turtles, frogs, and other wonderful, creepy things.
 In high school I became particularly interested in coral reefs and set up my first reef tank in 2001--a modest 10 gal tank.
 I soon upgraded that tank and, as they say, the rest is history.
 I'm currently a Ph.D. candidate in biological oceanography at the University of Hawaii at Manoa where I investigate coral calcification and coral responses to global change.